 They Are Alerting You To Something

 Dogs may try to alert you to something untoward.
 For example, if there is somebody approaching your door, or there is a stranger in the house.

 Basically, if the Beagle notices something that doesn’t seem quite normal to them, then they will let out a howl.
 In the vast majority of cases, it is probably going to be obvious why they are howling.
 Therefore, this problem should be really easy to deal with.

 This is going to be one of the rarer reasons.

-If a dog howls because they are sick or injured, then you know that the issue is serious and the problem is going to need to be dealt with incredibly quickly.
+If a dog howls because they are sick or injured, you know that the issue is serious, and the problem will need to be dealt with incredibly quickly.
 This means taking the dog to a vet.
-If a dog is howling due to a sickness, then this is nothing that you are going to be able to treat in the comfort of your own home.
+If a dog is howling due to sickness, then this is nothing that you are going to be able to treat in the comfort of your own home.
 It needs professional assistance.